mm80843/T3.5/docs/Benef/PBN__Benef_1030.md

 # __Improved public health literacy__

-## Name of the Benefit

-Education and awareness campaigns improve public health literacy, leading to better understanding and compliance with preventive measures, reducing the spread of contagious diseases.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors in education and communication sectors can benefit from increased demand for public health education and communication services.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1151.md)